Migrating Your Existing Workflows to Use GitHub Apps

 Workflow Name field shown in the picture below.

-Again, you need to check for the Workflow Name field being set because it’s need for multi workflow repositories.
+Again, you need to check for the Workflow Name field being set because it’s needed for multi workflow repositories.

 If the name field in the